lwa-project/lsl/README.md

 ------------
 Install LSL by running:

-	python setup.py install [--prefix=<prefix>|--user]
+	pip install . [--root=<prefix>|--user]

-If the '--prefix' option is not provided, then the installation tree root directory is the same as for the Python interpreter used to run `setup.py`.
+If the '--root' option is not provided, then the installation tree root directory is the same as for the Python interpreter used to run `setup.py`.
 For instance, if the Python interpreter is in '/usr/local/bin/python', then '<prefix>' will be set to '/usr/local'.
 Otherwise, the explicit <prefix> value is taken from the command line option.
 The package will install files in the following locations:
  * <prefix>/bin
  * <prefix>/lib/python2.6/site-packages
  * <prefix>/share/doc